Tuesday, June 15, 2021

 When people talk about the students of Chojun Miyagi, Seiko Higa, Meitoku Yagi, Seikichi Toguchi and Eiichi Miyazato are usually the main ones that come to mind.
 It might come as a surprise to learn Miyagi had more than a dozen other senior students, although as most of them didn’t open schools they are much less known.
 Despite this, they did still influence Goju-Ryu in numerous ways.

-While Goju is often split into “pre-war” and “post-war” versions, I’d say you could group it into three categories.
-Let’s call them generation 1,2 and 3.
+While Goju is often split into “pre-war” and “post-war” versions, I’d say you could group the pre war into two sperate categories too.

 These would be the very first people that trained with Chojun Miyagi.
 This is the first group of his students and the most senior.
 The key individuals here would be Seiko Higa, Hohitsu Gushimiyagi, Jinsei Kamiya, Jinan Shinzato, Keiyo Madambashi, Genkai Nakaima, Nanjo Kiju and Tatsutoku Sakiyama.